 There is a family-friendly game area with ping pong, a miniature golf course, and cornhole.
 Every Friday and Saturday night during the summer you’ll also find live music playing.

 The Beer Garden features at least 12 different craft brews on tap.
 Swing by during happy hour and receive special discounted prices.
-For food options, the venue offers locally-made street tacos as well as other classic Mexican fare, made using all your favorite fixings!
+For some of Denver’s best food, the venue offers locally-made street tacos as well as other classic Mexican fare, made using all your favorite fixings!

 This place is popular with both locals and tourists, for a fun social experience, add this stop to your Denver trip itinerary!